davidsantoso/markety/README.md

 and run bundle install.

 ##  Examples

+**SOME OF THE BELOW MIGHT HAVE GOTTEN CHANGED IN THIS FORK.
+DON'T TRUST ANYTHING.**

 ```ruby
 # Instantiate a new Markety client using your Marketo SOAP endpoint, User ID, and Encryption Key